rknightuk/rknight.me/src/posts/2023/2023-08-12-block-chatgpt-with-robotstxt.md

 ---
-title: Block ChatGPT and other AI bots with robots.txt
+title: Block ChatGPT and other AI Bots with robots.txt
 permalink: /block-chatgpt-with-robotstxt/index.html
 date: 2023-08-12T09:12:43.328Z
 excerpt: "How to block ChatGPT from crawling your site with a robots.txt file"